tomaverlaine/tomaverlaine.github.io/_posts/2023-09-03-carsick-cars-pt1.md

 ### How Carsick Cars Came Together

 In 2004, Zhang Shouwang enrolled at university fully intending to start a band, only to be dismayed to find that the bands active on campus were exclusively metal.
-In search of like-minded people, he posted a message on the university's online message board.
+In search of like-minded people, he posted a message on the university's message board.

 *"Is anyone here a fan of Sonic Youth or Suicide?"*